 A government-appointed panel submitted its recommendations in a secret report Thursday and details were not divulged.
 But Defense Minister Ehud Barak said Israel has "no choice but to overhaul the rules" now that Sgt.
-Gilad Schalit has been freed after five years in captivity in Gaza.
+Gilad Shalit has been freed after five years in captivity in Gaza.
 Barak told Israel Radio, "We have to get off the slippery slope we ventured on 25 years ago."

-There has been a sharp increase in the number of attempted terror attacks since the release of Palestinian prisoners in exchange for captive Israeli soldier Gilad Schalit last October, according to the outgoing commander of the Binyamin division, Col. Saar Tzur.
+There has been a sharp increase in the number of attempted terror attacks since the release of Palestinian prisoners in exchange for captive Israeli soldier Gilad Shalit last October, according to the outgoing commander of the Binyamin division, Col. Saar Tzur.
 "Prison is like university for the terrorists – anyone who goes in comes out upgraded," Tzur said in an interview with Army Radio.

-He said that following the Schalit deal, there was a noticeable increase in the number of attempted terror attacks both in the Judea and Samaria region, which falls under his command, and inside Israel proper.
+He said that following the Shalit deal, there was a noticeable increase in the number of attempted terror attacks both in the Judea and Samaria region, which falls under his command, and inside Israel proper.
 "It doesn't matter whether they were released to Gaza, the West Bank or abroad – we see a return to terrorism."